Sightseeing in Stockholm

 Vasa Museum

 The Vasa is a massive warship salvaged from a wreck on its maiden voyage.
 In 1628, the Vasa ship sailed out in front of hundreds at 4:30 pm – only to sink to the depths at 4:45 pm.
 Some blame faulty construction.
-Centuries later, it’s one of the best-intact 17th-century warships in the world, and the museum is the most visited in Scandinavia.
+Centuries later, it’s one of the best-intact 17th-century warships in the world, and the Vasa museum is the most visited in Scandinavia.

 Galärvarvsvägen 14, Djurgården